The Sonoma Coast Wine Region and Appellation

 With apologies to the Dungeness crab for which the local fishing region is famed, the Sonoma Coast AVA is shaped somewhat like a lobster, tilted at 45 degrees, and headed northwest.
 The 'head' and the 'tail' of this lobster overlap the Russian River Valley and Carneros appellations, respectively.
 It's the body and claw that make the meat of the Sonoma Coast AVA.

 The heart of the AVA includes the Freestone area, a sheltered, pastoral valley where hillside vineyards bask in sun when it breaks through the fog.
 In the south, vines in adobe soils grow to the edge of salt mashes bordering San Pablo Bay.
 And within the Sonoma Coast AVA lies the wind- and fog-influenced Petaluma Gap area, named after a coastal mountain opening that allows winds from the Pacific to breeze through the town of Petaluma and then roar south to San Pablo Bay.
 Wineries here are represented by the Petaluma Gap Winegrowers Alliance, and the Petaluma Gap got its own AVA designation in December 2017.

-Martinelli has important vineyards in the Sonoma Coast and is open for tasting daily; Kistler, Kosta Browne, Hirsch, Williams Selyem, Peay, Evening Land, and Marcassin, to name a few, are not typyically open for tasting.
-Some of these wineries participate in the West of the West Festival held by the West Sonoma Coast Vintners, to celebrate wines from the 'true Sonoma Coast.'
+Martinelli has important vineyards in the Sonoma Coast and is open for tasting daily, while Hirsch Vineyards is located on the coast but its tasting room is located in Healdsburg.
+Kistler, Kosta Browne, Williams Selyem, Peay, Evening Land, and Marcassin, to name a few, are not typically open for tasting.

 Restaurants and Lodging on the Sonoma Coast